Asherman's syndrome: Prognosis

 The extent of adhesion formation is critical.
-Mild to moderate adhesions can usually be treated with success.
+Mild to moderate adhesions can usually be treated successfully.
 Extensive obliteration of the uterine cavity or fallopian tube openings (ostia) and deep endometrial or myometrial trauma may require several surgical interventions and/or hormone therapy or even be uncorrectable.
-If the uterine cavity is adhesion free but the ostia remain obliterated, IVF remains an option.
+If the uterine cavity is adhesion-free but the ostia remain obliterated, IVF remains an option.
 If the uterus has been irreparably damaged, surrogacy or adoption may be the only options.

 Depending on the degree of severity, AS may result in infertility, repeated miscarriages, pain from trapped blood, and future obstetric complications If left untreated, the obstruction of menstrual flow resulting from adhesions can lead to endometriosis in some cases.

 Patients who carry a pregnancy even after treatment of IUA may have an increased risk of having abnormal placentation including placenta accreta where the placenta invades the uterus more deeply, leading to complications in placental separation after delivery.
 Premature delivery, second-trimester pregnancy loss, and uterine rupture are other reported complications.
-They may also develop incompetent cervix where the cervix can no longer support the growing weight of the fetus, the pressure causes the placenta to rupture and the mother goes into premature labour.
-Cerclage is a surgical stitch which helps support the cervix if needed.
+They may also develop incompetent cervix where the cervix can no longer support the growing weight of the fetus, the pressure causes the placenta to rupture, and the mother goes into premature labour.
+Cerclage is a surgical stitch that helps support the cervix if needed.

-Pregnancy and live birth rate has been reported to be related to the initial severity of the adhesions with 93, 78, and 57% pregnancies achieved after treatment of mild, moderate and severe adhesions, respectively and resulting in 81, 66, and 32% live birth rates, respectively.
-The overall pregnancy rate after adhesiolysis was 60% and the live birth rate was 38.9% according to one study.
+Pregnancy and live birth rates have been reported to be related to the initial severity of the adhesions, with 93, 78, and 57% pregnancies achieved after treatment of mild, moderate, and severe adhesions, respectively, and resulting in 81, 66, and 32% live birth rates, respectively.
+The overall pregnancy rate after adhesiolysis was 60%, and the live birth rate was 38.9% according to one study.

 Age is another factor contributing to fertility outcomes after treatment of AS.
 For women under 35 years of age treated for severe adhesions, pregnancy rates were 66.6% compared to 23.5% in women older than 35.